mo-aladdin/fetch-cis/README.md

 1. Clone or download the repository to your local machine.
 2. Install the required dependencies mentioned in the prerequisites section.
 3. Generate a standard Netscape format `cookies.txt` file containing valid session cookies for the [CIS WorkBench website](https://workbench.cisecurity.org/).
 You can generate this file using the [ExportCookies](https://github.com/rotemdan/ExportCookies) browser plugin.
 Place the `cookies.txt` file in the same directory as the script.
-4. Get the benchmark ID for the benchmarks you wish to download, For example, For Microsoft Azure Foundations Benchmark v1.5.0 [https://workbench.cisecurity.org/benchmarks/8528](https://workbench.cisecurity.org/benchmarks/8528) the ID will be 8528.
-5. Run the script using the command: `python fetch_cis_data.py benchmark_id`
+4. Run the script using the command: `python fetch.py`
-6. The script will fetch the benchmark data and store it as a local JSON file in the directory `./output/{output_file}`.
+5. The script will fetch the benchmark data from urls inside `urls.txt` and store the result for each url as a local JSON file in the directory `./output/{output_file}`.

 ## Code Explanation